Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 -   In order to enable CORS to allow local file hosting:

 -   Open Package Manager Console, select ClustEncWebApi as a Default project and install required package with command:

-> Install-Package Microsoft.AspNet.WebApi.Cors
+Install-Package Microsoft.AspNet.WebApi.Cors

 -   Append using:

-> using System.Web.Http.Cors;
+using System.Web.Http.Cors;

--   Append following code in the ConfigureApp method ***before*** appBuilder.UseWebApi… line:
+-   Append following code in the ConfigureApp method ***before*** appBuilder.UseWebApi line:

 // Removing xml formatter in order to leave JSON as a single output option.